downloadplanet/downloadplanet/streamguru-mpeg-dvb-transport-stream-analyzer-studenthobbyist-license-300028159.md

-# StreamGuru - MPEG & DVB Transport Stream Analyzer - Student/Hobbyist License<br />Core Features:
+# StreamGuru - MPEG & DVB Transport Stream Analyzer - Student/Hobbyist License
+Core Features:
 Decoding of all SI tables and descriptors defined in ISO 13818-1 MPEG-2 Decoding of all DVB SI tables and descriptors defined in ETSI EN 300468 V1.7.1 Identification of MHP, MHEG-5 and OpenTV interactive Services